epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-23-awesome-theme-icons.markdown

 ![Awesome WM: Statusbar with image without margin][image-icons-20x20]{: .img-responsive }

-These icons looks ugly because the are stretched all the height of statusbar.
+These icons looks ugly because they are stretched to full height of statusbar.
-We need margin, this lead to the next step.
+We need margin to fix this, this lead to the next step.

 -- -- --